mckechniep/clownodex/README.md

 # Clownodex
+ccor

-A web application designed with JavaScript, HTML, CSS
+A web application designed with JavaScript, EJS, CSS and Node.js.
+Clownodex is a simple application designed to help us maintain those relationships most important to us.

-Everyone wants to live a happy life.
-For many of us, our happiness is the most important measure of our lives.

-In an effort to determine exactly what the predictors are of a happy life, Harvard University conducted one of the world's longest and most thorough studies.
+I decided to create Clownodex after I learned the importance of personal relationships to an individuals happiness.

+Harvard University spent 80 years researching the greatest factors determining a person's happiness.

- After 80 years of research, the answer was found to be simple:
+The answer was found to be simple:

 > **Having positive relationships with others is the key to a happy life.**